cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 User enumeration refers to attacks where the attacker tries to learn whether a given user identity is registered with a server.
-Preventing such attack requires the server to act with unknown user identities in a way that is indistinguishable from its behavior with existing users.
-Here we suggest a way to implement such defense, namely, a way for simulating the values beta and envU for non-existing users.
+Preventing such attacks requires the server to act with unknown user identities in a way that is indistinguishable from its behavior with existing users.
+Here we suggest a way to implement such defense, namely, a way for simulating the values Z and envU for non-existing users.
-Note that if the same pair of user identity idU and value alpha is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
+Note that if the same pair of user identity idU and value M is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
-For protection against this attack, one would apply the encryption function in the construction of envU to all the key material in envU, namely, cleartext_credentials will be empty.
+For protection against this attack, one would apply the encryption function in the construction of envU to all the key material in envU, namely, cleartext_creds will be empty.
 The server S will have two keys MK, MK' for a PRF f (this refers to a regular PRF such as HMAC or CMAC).
-Upon receiving a pair of user identity idU and value alpha for a non-existing user idU, S computes kU=f(MK; idU) and kU'=f(MK'; idU) and responds with values beta=alpha^kU and envU, where the latter is computed as follows. rwdU is set to kU' and AEenv is set to the all-zero string (of the length of a regular envU plaintext).
+Upon receiving a pair of user identity idU and value M for a non-existing user idU, S computes kU=f(MK; idU) and kU'=f(MK'; idU) and responds with values Z=M^kU and envU, where the latter is computed as follows. rwdU is set to kU' and secret_creds is set to the all-zero string (of the length of a regular envU plaintext).
 Care needs to be taken to avoid side channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.